monero-ecosystem/promo-video/ringct.md

 ## 3) - The build-up to, and advent of, Ring CT

-From Monero's origin until mid-January 2017, Monero ring signatures were constructed by first breaking down the transactions' real input into separate denominations reflecting one significant digit each.
+From Monero's origin until mid-January 2017, Monero amounts had to be automatically split into denominations reflecting one significant digit each.
-That is, if the sender owns a single output containing 12.5 Monero, the sender's wallet would first break it into a 10 Monero output, a 2 Monero output, and a 0.5 Monero output.
+That is, an amount of 12.5 Monero would never be kept in just one output, but it would be broken down into a 10 Monero output, a 2 Monero output, and a 0.5 Monero output.
-This technique ensured that there would be ample ring partners for nearly any transaction.
+This technique ensured that there would be ample ring partners for nearly any transaction, as ring signature could ring together only outputs of the same value.
 To further enhance privacy, in mid-January 2017, Monero implemented RingCT.
-With Ring CT, transaction amounts are hidden, so denominations containing one significant digit became no longer important.
+With Ring CT, transaction amounts are hidden, so splitting into denominations is no longer neccessary.

 Up until mid-January 2017, third parties examining the blockchain could see the amounts transacted.
 Those third parties wouldn't know the senders of transactions, due to ring signatures.